 The contribution made by the Irish and their descendants who have served and continue to serve in the military is unmatched compared to Ireland’s small size.
-The story is diverse and complex.
-It is a local, 32-county, and trans-national story.
+The story is diverse and complex with influences coming from several different cultures and identities throughout the centuries.
+It is a rich colourful tapestry of local, 32-county, and trans-national stories.
 Exploring, discussing and deconstructing that story is important to understanding Ireland and its Diaspora today.
 As part of this process the recording, preserving, and passing on of that story to the generations of today and tomorrow is critical to understanding identity, reconciliation, and providing a lasting tribute to honour those who served and continue to serve.

 Ireland’s military story can be traced back to the days of the Gaelic clans and the exploits of the mythical Fianna.
 Their heroic tales of honour and valour are still told to school children today.
 The tales of the Irish on the battlefield and their military feats throughout the centuries are legendary.
-Brian Boru’s united Irish and Viking army against Norse invaders at Clontarf in 1014; Hugh O’Neill’s Nine Years’ War campaigns from 1593 – 1603; Patrick Sarsfield’s leadership during the Williamite War in Ireland 1688 – 1691; and United Irishman Theobald Wolfe Tone’s 1798 rebellion, are just a few of the military campaigns and personalities from Irish history.
+Brian Boru’s united Irish and Viking army against Norse invaders at Clontarf in 1014; Hugh O’Neill’s Nine Years’ War campaigns from 1593 – 1603; Patrick Sarsfield’s leadership during the Williamite War in Ireland 1688 – 1691 and the subsequent Flight of the Wild Geese; United Irishman Theobald Wolfe Tone’s 1798 rebellion; the Inniskilling Dragoon’s charge at Waterloo in 1815, the 36th Ulster and 16th Irish Divisions at Messines in 1917, or Irish peacekeepers at the siege of Jadotville in 1961, are just a few of the military campaigns and personalities from Irish history.

-Although Ireland was colonised over the centuries the old traditions lived on; the tradition also spread as the Irish began to travel the world.
+Although Ireland was colonised over the centuries the old traditions evolved as a new Irish identity or identities developed.
+By the end of the 17th century permanent Irish regiments were now part of the British Army.
+As Ireland transitioned so too did the military tradition; by second half of the 18th century there were rumbles of more autonomy and an indigenous military began to form: the Irish Volunteers.
+Units such as the Tullamore True Blue Rangers, Dublin Volunteers, or the Independent Enniskilliners, began a tradition that last until this day.
+The tradition also spread as the Irish began to travel the world.
 Some new entries to Ireland and their descendants became very Irish indeed.
 Throughout Europe in the 17th and 18th centuries the battle cry ‘Cuimnidh ar Luimneach agus ar Feall na Sasanach!’
 (Remember Limerick and the Saxon Faith) was bellowed by the Irish Brigade in the service of France, while Fág an Bealach (Clear the Way) was shouted out by the 87th (Prince of Wales’s Irish) Regiment of Foot during the 1794 Flanders Campaign.
 Later the Irish Brigade in the American Civil War, and the New South Wales Irish Rifles also used Fág an Bealach as their battle cry.
 Today the same words are still heralded by the Royal Irish Regiment.

 Irish regiments throughout the centuries to this day have adorned their uniforms with symbols associated with ancient Ireland.
-Today, the Royal Irish Regiment, The Irish Guards, the Irish Regiment of Canada, the South African Irish Regiment, and 69th (New York) Infantry Regiment, and of course the Irish Defence Forces (Óglaigh na hÉireann) adorn their uniforms and flags with harps and shamrocks, while the wolfhound is a common mascot.
-The cap badge of the Irish Defence Forces is centred with the letters FF meaning Fianna Fáil; literally the warriors of Ireland (Fáil was an ancient name for Ireland, in that context Ireland was referred to as destiny).
-Although a later entry to the Gaelic world the Great Irish Warpipes and the Brian Buru bagpipes where the preferred instrument of the bands of the Irish regiments in the British Army until recently.
+Today, the Royal Irish Regiment, The Irish Guards, the Irish Regiment of Canada, the South African Irish Regiment (renamed the Andrew Mlangeni Regiment in 2019) , and 69th (New York) Infantry Regiment, and of course the Irish Defence Forces (Óglaigh na hÉireann) adorn their uniforms and flags with harps and shamrocks, while the wolfhound is a common mascot.
+The cap badge of the Irish Defence Forces is centred with the letters FF meaning Fianna Fáil; literally the warriors of Ireland or warriors of Ireland’s destiny (Fáil was an ancient name for Ireland, in that context of destiny).
+Although a later entry to the Gaelic world the Great Irish Warpipes and the Brian Buru bagpipes were the preferred instrument of the bands of the Irish regiments in the British Army until recently.
 The pipes are still heard on every Irish unit’s parade ground, while St. Patrick’s Day, Killaloe March, Brian Boru’s March, and Let Erin Remember are Irish military marches played throughout the world.

 Not surprisingly the legendary tales of Irish bravery and their sacrifice are still remembered and continue to be widely published worldwide.
 The American Civil War and the Great War are just two examples of the impact made by the Irish; at least 200,000 Irish born served in each of these conflicts.
 Names such as Admiral William Brown founder of the Argentinian Navy; the San Patricios in Mexico, Thomas Francis Meagher General of the United States Irish Brigade; Lieutenant Maurice Dease the first posthumous recipient of the Victoria Cross in the First World War; John F. Kennedy United States President and Second World War veteran are just a few Irish names whose service is commemorated and honoured every year at in Ireland and abroad.

-On the island of Ireland Irish people continue to serve in the British Armed Forces and the Irish Defence Forces.
-In Northern Ireland the Royal Irish Regiment with their Killaloe March and the Scottish and North Irish Yeomanry ‘the Wolves’ who quick march to Gary Owen are two of the ‘Irish’ units that deploy people on operations throughout the world.
+Today on the island of Ireland Irish people continue to serve in the British Armed Forces and the Irish Defence Forces.
+In Northern Ireland the Royal Irish Regiment with their Killaloe March and the Scottish and North Irish Yeomanry ‘the Wolves’ who quick march to Gary Owen are two of the Northern Irish units that deploy people on operations throughout the world as part of the British Army.
 Finding an Irish person from any of the 32-counties in wider British Army, the Royal Air Force or Navy is not uncommon.